caniceirotiago/cobra/README.md

 # Features

-Randomly generated apples: Apples appear at random locations on the grid, avoiding the snake's body.
+-Randomly generated apples: Apples appear at random locations on the grid, avoiding the snake's body.
-Continuous movement: The snake moves in one of four directions (up, down, left, right) and wraps around the edges of the screen.
+-Continuous movement: The snake moves in one of four directions (up, down, left, right) and wraps around the edges of the screen.
-Collision detection: The game ends if the snake's head collides with its body.
+-Collision detection: The game ends if the snake's head collides with its body.
-Score display: The number of apples eaten is displayed on the screen.
+-Score display: The number of apples eaten is displayed on the screen.